FKGSOFTWARE/Klik2Learn/README.md

   Total time = ~5 hours.

   I believe that with a little more time I would be able to get a hang of the syntax issues.
-Certainly by the start date of the internship I'll be much more profiecent in this software.
+Certainly, by the start date of the internship, I'll be much more proficient in this software.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).